djdron/vortextracker/readme.txt

 VT II detects module type only by filename extension (mask), and no any additional checks are performed.
 These extensions are used in well-known player called Ay_Emul.
-Any other extensions are analized as text files.
+Any other extensions are analyzed as text files.

 PT v3.7+ modules saved in TS-mode can be imported in VT II too, they are converted to two single PT3 in two windows.
 Previous not documented PT v3.6 TS-